frabjous/jhap-templates/documentation/typesetting_guide.md

 If unusual mathematical or logical symbolism is used inside math mode, sometimes pandoc's conversion to non-LaTeX formats either cannot handle the symbolism at all, or produces very bad output.

 To remedy this, JHAP's pandoc set-up makes use of a [pandoc filter]() called "[The Fregeifier](https://github.com/frabjous/fregeifier)".
-Math mode material that occurs inside [spans and divs](./markdown-primer.html#spans-and-divs) marked with the `.fregeify` class will be converted (using LaTeX) to scaleable svg images for use in the HTML-based formats, and inserted in the appropriate place.
+Math mode material that occurs inside [spans and divs](./markdown-primer.html#spans-and-divs) marked with the `.fregeify` class will be converted (using LaTeX) to scalable svg images for use in the HTML-based formats, and inserted in the appropriate place.

 ```markdown
 :::{.fregeify}